Slot Die Coating: Theory, Design, & Applications

 - High Coating Uniformity

-By knowing the origin of defects within coated films, it is possible to know which processing parameters and slot-die geometries need changing to return to the stable coating region.
-In this section, we will talk about i) the theoretical basis behind the design of manifolds for improved distribution, ii) how the solution flows through restricted channels producing large pressure gradients, and iii) how the shape and position of coating menisci are influenced.
+By knowing the origin of defects within coated films, it is possible to know which processing parameters and slot die geometries need changing to return to the stable coating region.
+In this section, we will talk about:

 The rate of flow of solution is determined by the pressure drop across a given section.
 Therefore, in order to understand the flow of solution across the manifold, the pressure drop across individual points needs to be calculated and the flow of solution determined.
 This can be done via computer simulation using finite elemental analysis, where the pressure drop is calculated at each individual element.

-These pressure drops can be calculated using Equation 2, where the pressure drop (dP) across a finite length of manifold (dx) is determined by four different terms:
+These pressure drops can be calculated using the equation below, where the pressure drop (dP) across a finite length of manifold (dx) is determined by four different terms:

 The first of these terms is the viscous losses in a fluid.
 These can occur due to molecule-molecule interactions inside the liquid itself, and are dependent upon the speed at which the solution is moving and the length over which the solution is being transported.
 This term dominates the pressure drop for high viscosities and very high flow rates.